SiSo98/orgset_transposer/README.md

 # orgset-transposer

-A small local Python CLI tool that transposes SAP orgset CSV files into a wide matrix.
+A small local Python CLI tool that transposes SAP orgset CSV (e.g from XITING XAMS) files into a wide matrix.

 ## Important disclosure